ronsmessi1012/interview-pratice-agent/README.md

 npm run dev
 ```

-Access the app at `http://localhost:5173` or `https://agentint.netlify.app/`
+Access the app at `http://localhost:5173`

 ---